jurgen178/Enigma/README.md

 - [Enigma challenge](https://bitfabrik.io/blog/index.php?id_post=247)
 ---

 *"Sometimes you don't need a fancy UI, the cloud, or AI.
-Sometimes all it takes is an eighty-year-old machine, a bit of text, and a touch of madness."*
+Sometimes all it takes is a machine from almost a century ago, a bit of text, and a touch of madness."*